gabraham/flashpca/README.md

    Using `--mem low`, you will only need about 8 &times; n &times; p bytes of RAM.

-## Note on run flashpca large datasets
+## Note on running flashpca large datasets

 * As of v1.2.5, flashpca support loading PLINK datasets limited only by RAM (fixing an overflow bug in previous versions which lead to reading an incorrect